polyaxon/polyaxon/site/docs/intro/how-tos/mounting-volumes.md

   connections: [volume1, volume2]
 ```

-Polyaxon will take care of the mechanics of converting those connections to the volumes and mounts.
+Polyaxon will take care of the mechanics of converting those connections to volumes and mounts.